 Amongst the shortlist for this year’s Ngaio Marsh Awards is New Zealand writing icon and legend Renée.
 Born in 1929 in Napier.
 After she left school age 12 Renée went on to work in a wide variety of jobs including in a dairy, as a cleaner in an Auckland’s Theatre and as a feature writer and reviewer.
 After completing a BA in 1979 Renée became more closely involved in community theatre and started writing for the stage.
 Having written so far over twenty plays many of them featuring women in leading roles and works that often humanise working-class people.

 Renée describes herself as a ‘lesbian feminist with socialist working-class ideals’ and nearly all of her written works expound these beliefs.

 As well as numerous plays Renée has published nine fiction works and in 2018 was awarded the Prime Minister’s Awards for Literary Achievement.
-And her fascinating, funny and insightful memoir These Two Hands, initially published in 2017 is due to be reissued with further chapters added in the very near future.
+And her fascinating, funny and insightful memoir These Two Hands, initially published in 2017 has been released in a new edition with three new chapters and an index

 Renée has also tutored creative writing classes and also presents an annual writing guide for those who have or have had cancer and want to write about that experience.

 Astonishingly The Wild Card is her first crime novel.
 Ruby the female lead in The Wild Card is a strong rounded character and the plot revolves round a crime against a Māori state ward.
 Described by reviewers as “Superb… a gripping read that covers some brutal topics”.